A Room of Your Own:

 All feelings are welcome here.
 There is no judgement, no “shoulds”, no expectations.

-Come as you are and let me hold space for you to honor it. -
+Come as you are and let me hold space for you to honour it.

 This is not therapy because it’s not a clinical space for diagnosing or treating mental health.
 Instead, it’s a supportive, reflective space to pause and explore your experience in a creative, non-judgmental way.